isaacsanders/isaacsanders.github.com/_posts/2012-01-17-coderetreat-with-corey-haines.md

 ##Session 1 (Ed)

 The first session I paired with Ed.
-Ed normally does .NET and #C, and I normally do Ruby, but we were able to work well together in JavaScript using [tryjasmine.com](http://tryjasmine.com).
+Ed normally does .NET and C#, and I normally do Ruby, but we were able to work well together in JavaScript using [tryjasmine.com](http://tryjasmine.com).
 While we deleted the code (and tests) half way through to start again, we still had a great time and it gave a great start